Byron/depot/src/md/talks.md

  * definition: let mut v: Vec<u32> = Vec::new();
  * explicitly: let mut v = Vec::new::<u32>();
  * call trait: let mut v = <Vec<u32> as Default>::default();

+### Traits and Generics
+* implications: traits make types harder to use
+* you want traits though to make types easier to use in templates (to hide template parameters)

 ## Munich Gophers